Old Governor's Mansion: Louisiana

 Visit Old Governor's Mansion: LouisianaPlan Your Visit

-The Old Governor's Mansion, built by Huey P. Long in 1930 and nicknamed "Louisiana's White House," has served as official residence to nine Louisiana governors and their families.
-It was lived in the longest by the flamboyant Earl K. Long, known for cavorting with exotic dancer, Blaze Starr.
-The Mansion has White House similarities, a secret staircase, original frieze work and moldings, terrazzo floors, and crystal chandeliers.
-The extensive collection includes memorabilia from the "You Are My Sunshine" entertainer and governor, Jimmie Davis.
-The Mansion is now a splendid historic house museum listed on the National Register of Historic Places.
+The Old Governor's Mansion, built by Huey P. Long in 1930 and nicknamed "Louisiana's White House," has served as the official residence to nine Louisiana governors and their families.
+The flamboyant Earl K. Long, known for cavorting with exotic dancer Blaze Starr, lived there the longest.
+The mansion has White House similarities, a secret staircase, original frieze work and moldings, terrazzo floors, and crystal chandeliers.
+Its extensive collection includes memorabilia from the "You Are My Sunshine" entertainer and governor, Jimmie Davis.
+The mansion is now a historic house museum listed on the National Register of Historic Places.